KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 The VP_ANDROID_baseline_2022 profile has been deprecated by Android, rebranded into the VP_ANDROID_vulkan_profile_2022 profile.
 The VP_ANDROID_baseline_2021 profile has been deprecated by Android, rebranded into the VP_ANDROID_vulkan_profile_2021 profile.

-The Vulkan Requirement for Android profiles Collection of functionality that is mandated for chipsets that launch (or renew Google Requirements Freeze) on Android:
+The Vulkan Requirement for Android profiles collection of functionality that is mandated for chipsets that launch (or renew Google Requirements Freeze) on Android:

 * [VP_ANDROID_17_requirements](https://github.com/KhronosGroup/Vulkan-Profiles/blob/main/profiles/Android/VP_ANDROID_17_requirements.json) (Vulkan 1.4)
 * [VP_ANDROID_16_requirements](https://github.com/KhronosGroup/Vulkan-Profiles/blob/main/profiles/Android/VP_ANDROID_16_requirements.json) (Vulkan 1.3)